A Dream for Creatives

 Squarespace is a drag-and-drop website builder, but unlike other builders (such as Wix), you can’t just drag anything anywhere.
-It’s more section-based, which takes a little longer to get to grips with, but becomes easier the more you use it.
+It’s more section-based, which takes a little longer to get to grips with.

-Squarespace is much more straightforward.
-You add text and images, and how your site appears on screen is just how it will look once it’s published.
-This is a much simpler and easier way of creating a website, as you know exactly what changes you’re making as you make them.
+This is a very straightforward way of creating a website, as you know exactly what changes you’re making as you make them.
 And as our user testing revealed, you won’t be left in the dark trying to build distinct pages, either:

 “Squarespace offers structured content for you, so if you select a “Contact” page for example, it won’t just give you a form.
 It will give you multiple options regarding different fields you may want to enter and different designs to choose from to make that page.”

 However, as we’ve said, Squarespace is not 100% beginner friendly.
 It’s not as simple to use as Wix or Weebly, and takes longer to get used to.
 Whereas with Wix you can just jump straight in and get building, with Squarespace, we recommend reading some help articles first.
 We’ve put together a handy step-by-step guide to get you started.
 It’s a good idea to explore the editor to familiarize yourself, too.

 Squarespace is best for people with patience, or those who have some technical confidence.

 Our research doesn’t just mean analyzing data and comparing prices.
 We got everyday people to test Squarespace and tell us exactly what they thought.

 Overall, Squarespace did present a challenge to our participants, but still earned some impressive scores.
 People responded positively when we asked them for feedback, with Squarespace’s strong templates and intuitive design drawing special praise.

 When users were asked how likely they would be to recommend Squarespace, the builder scored full marks.